 This award is open to single or joint applicants.
-Applicants must be based within a UK based higher education institution (HEI) and must be a current member of the British International Studies Association and remain a member throughout the duration of the grant and reporting period.
+Applicants must be based within a UK higher education institution (HEI), must be a current member of the British International Studies Association and remain a member throughout the duration of the grant and reporting period.

 The BISA Learning and Teaching Small Grants are provided to support a discrete piece of international studies related teaching activity and/or pedagogic research.
 The value of the award is up to £3,000.
 The award has a maximum timespan of one year and reporting conditions apply.
 Only one award will be made to any successful applicant.
 Grants can be used for travel, maintenance, data collection and temporary research assistance.
 The scheme is designed to support individual or groups to enhance pedagogy and teaching practice within the field of international studies.